 “That’s right,” Drak gleamed in his response.
 “Last time you saw me was around two hundred twenty years ago, I believe.
 On the day of your execution.”
 He stared at Edward.
 “I should be asking you how you came back, but I really don’t care.
-I have survived through the ages using dark magics and sacrificial rituals.
+I have survived through the ages using dark magic and sacrificial rituals.
 This is how I have survived for over one hundred thousand, two hundred twenty years.”

 “A one hundred thousand year era of war brought about because you claimed magic to be evil by nature, and you have been using it to keep yourself alive and in power the whole time?”
 Edward growled at Drak.

 “Yes, and after you ended that war we Northlandish Fennecs had lost our purpose.
 Until two hundred years later when Carvor came.
 I showed him what we were worth and he allowed me to breed him an army.
-These new feral Fennecs can keep their balance on moving ground, and are not bound by the old laws of humility we once followed.
+These new feral Fennecs can keep their balance on moving ground and are not bound by the old laws of humility we once followed.
 They freely utilize their claws in combat.”

-Northlandish Fennecs had six inch retractable claws on all four of their paws.
+Northlandish Fennecs had six-inch retractable claws on all four of their paws.
 It was once considered a dishonor to use them for anything other than climbing.
-They were designed like thick ice picks, and were strong enough to be stabbed into a mountain side.
+They were designed like thick ice picks and were strong enough to be stabbed into a mountainside.
 “You bastard!”
 Edward rushed Drak and the two clashed weapons.

 “Stay back!”
 Drak ordered his new army.
 “This one is mine.”
 He grinned at Edward.
-Drak was wielding a pair of matching swords with three foot blades.
+Drak was wielding a pair of matching swords with three-foot blades.
 They were single edged and were forged of Dimir steel.
 “Do you recognize them, pup?
 She fought pathetically.”

 They had once belonged to Jewlz Dimir, Edward’s mother.
 Edward pushed Drak back and brought Zesrial down upon him.
 Drak blocked the attack and slashed across Edward’s side with the other blade as he moved to the other side of Edward.
-Edward held his side as blood like molten lava dripped from the wound.
+Edward held his side as blood-like molten lava dripped from the wound.
 Edward swung Zesrial’s blade violently at Drak who deflected, parried, and counter struck a cut across Edward’s back.
 Edward coughed up blood as he tried to keep his footing and his consciousness, still holding his side.

 “You bleed molten lava, fire heals you, and scraping my swords against your spine feels like scraping them against stone.”
 Drak said to Edward, grinning in amusement.
 “You’ve become a Demon, Edward.”